magento/architecture/design-documents/service-isolation/detailed-architecture.md

 # Detailed architecture of multi-service Magento

-:warning: This document is under discussion and is incomplete.

 ## Overview

 The goal of this document is to gather requirements, understand data flow and propose architecture for multi-service Magento application.